usernamearia/wizardpass/README.md

 ## 🛠️ Technologies Used

-- **HTML**:For structuring the application's web page.
+- **HTML**: For structuring the application's web page.
-- **CSS**:For styling the application and ensuring a responsive layout.
+- **CSS**: For styling the application and ensuring a responsive layout.
-- **JavaScript**:For implementing all interactive features, including password generation and strength checking.
+- **JavaScript**: For implementing all interactive features, including password generation and strength checking.

 ## 📂 Project Structure